-Bekah left us to study music at The University of Birmingham and after graduation she joined the City of Birmingham Symphony Orchestra as their Assistant Planning Manager.
-Currently she is the Artistic Planning and Tours Manager at the Royal Scottish National Orchestra before moving to the Philharmonia Orchestra as their Head of Residencies and Engagements.
+Bekah left us in 2008 to study music at The University of Birmingham and after graduation she joined the City of Birmingham Symphony Orchestra as their Assistant Planning Manager.
+She then became the Artistic Planning and Tours Manager at the Royal Scottish National Orchestra before moving to the Philharmonia Orchestra as their Head of Residencies and Engagements.

 Katie RaettigPost-Production Coordinator

 Katie left BHS to study sociology at the University of Bath.
 She is currently the Post-Production Coordinator at Outpost, an independent TV and film post-production company at the world famous Pinewood Studios.
 Katie is also a keen writer and Disney fanatic and writes regularly for the US Disney fan information site WDWNT.

 Jessie de la Merced (Baker)Facebook EMEA Communications Director